-Now your sales reps can visualize any list view graphically with a handy chart, or easily apply filters to narrow the results.
+Now your sales and service reps can visualize any list view graphically with a handy chart, or easily apply filters to narrow the results.

-- Visualize your data in seconds with list view charts, and quickly create filters to slice your data how you want. - Create list views by using Lightning Experience's intuitive filters panel. - Use type-ahead search to find a favorite list view fast. - Automatically open your list views created in Salesforce Classic from Lightning Experience. - Use inline editing to make quick changes to records in a list view.
+- Visualize your data in seconds with list view charts, and quickly create filters to slice your data how you want. - Create list views by using Lightning Experience's intuitive filters panel. - Use type-ahead search to find a favorite list view fast. - Automatically open your list views created in Salesforce Classic from Lightning Experience. - Use inline editing to make quick changes to records in a list view. - Find the data you need in a snap with the list view search bar. - Share your list views with user groups in your org.